AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

        | Creates the AppDir from scratch and doesn't require any existing AppDir structure or manual file placement.
        | Doesn't include core system libraries like glibc.
 This results in a reduced AppImage size.
        | Created AppImages should run on *almost* all modern linux distributions.
-       | AppImages should be built on the oldest supported LTS distribution versions when using it.
        | More mature; supports additional options (e.g. not deploying specific libraries or copyright files) go-appimagetool doesn't support (yet).
        | Repository link: https://github.com/linuxdeploy/linuxdeploy
        | Packaging guide: :ref:`ref-linuxdeploy`